-- 4.1 It is the responsibility of the headteacher to implement the school anti-bullying policies and related strategies, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
+- 4.1 It is the responsibility of the headteacher to implement the school anti-bullying policies and related strategies, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to identify and deal with incidents of bullying.
 The headteacher reports to the governing body about the effectiveness of the anti-bullying policy, on request. - 4.2 The headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The whole school Code of Conduct clearly reminds everyone of the shared values which are important at school.
+The whole school Code of Conduct clearly reminds every one of the shared values which are important at school.
 The headteacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the headteacher may decide to use an assembly as the forum in which to discuss with other children why such behaviour is wrong, and the actions which the school is taking to prevent it. - 4.3 The headteacher ensures that all staff, including lunchtime staff, receive sufficient training to be equipped to identify and deal with all incidents of bullying. - 4.4 The headteacher sets the school climate of mutual support and praise for success, thereby making bullying less likely.
-When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.
+For example, if an incident occurs, the headteacher may decide to use an assembly as the forum in which to discuss with other children why such behaviour is wrong, and the actions which the school is taking to prevent it.